mindspore-lab/mindone/examples/stable_diffusion_xl/docs/inference.md

 pip install -r requirements.txt
 ```

-### Pretrained models
+## Pretrained models

 Download the official pre-train weights from huggingface, convert the weights from `.safetensors` format to Mindspore `.ckpt` format, and put them in `./checkpoints/` folder.
-Please refer to SDXL [weight_convertion.md](./weight_convertion.md) for detailed steps.
+Please refer to SDXL [weight_convertion](./preparation.md#convert-pretrained-checkpoint) for detailed steps.

 The inference scripts automatically download the clip tokenizer, but if you have network issues with it, please manually download [openai/clip-vit-large-patch14](https://huggingface.co/openai/clip-vit-large-patch14) from huggingface and change `version: openai/clip-vit-large-patch14` in `configs/inference/sd_xl_base.yaml` to `version: your_path/to/clip-vit-large-patch14`

+## Inference

 ### 1. Inference with SDXL-Base